llucbb/task-manager/README.md

 # Programming Challenge

-Dear applicant,

-Congratulations, you made it to the Celonis Programming Challenge!

 Note that, although you are welcome to spend as long as you feel appropriate on your solution, this assignment usually takes a minimum of 3 hours.

 We will be happy to discuss any problems and ideas during the Challenge Interview.